llamoureux/SyracusePortfolioMilestone/README.md

 ## Table of Contents:
 1. Overview
-   Read.md file provides Overview and Table of Contents for the Portfolion Milestone
+- Read.md file provides Overview and Table of Contents for the Portfolio Milestone Project
 3. Professional Resume
 4. Portfolio Report
 5. Projects Reflected in Portfolio Report